marwanm-dev/Devto-clone/README.md

 ## Credit

-> Dev.to clone By me
+> Dev.to clone by me